Drivers to be affected as M25 section set to close this weekend | Autocar

-Drivers are expected to be affected as a stretch of the M25 will close for for the entire weekend from this Friday.
+Drivers are expected to be affected as a stretch of the M25 will close for for the entire weekend from today.

 The closure has led National Highways to set up a main diversion between Addlestone and Cobham, passing through Sheerwater, West Byfleet and Cobham itself.